clemwgk/tidytuesday/2020 04 - Broadway/README.md

 ### Files

 The relevant files are:
 * broadway-clean.R - R script.
-(Yes I'm aware It's not that clean yet...)
+(Yes I'm aware that it's not that clean yet...)
 * grosses.csv - input data.
 The R script pulls data directly from the tidytuesday repository but in case something doesn't work, you can use this as the backup.
 * broadway earning shares.png and top10totalgross_line_facet_highlight.png are outputs from the script
   * broadway earning shares2.png is a smaller size version (set dpi = 100 instead)